skshivam64/scheduler/web-interface/README.md

 updated command.

-ii) If the command is deleted, jobs that are already scheduled to start or are running alreadt, won't be affected but any new job will not be scheduled with the command.
+ii) If the command is deleted, jobs that are already scheduled to start or are already running, won't be affected but any new job will not be scheduled with the command.